syncfusion-content/winui-docs/winui/AvatarView/content-types.md

 ---
 layout: post
 title: Content Types in WinUI AvatarView control | Syncfusion
-description: Learn what are the content types available and how to set value for the content types in WinUI AvatarView control.
+description: Learn about the available content types and how to set values for them in the WinUI AvatarView control.
 platform: WinUI
 control: AvatarView
 documentation: ug